 A game needs to be challenging for the player.
-Of course, not impossible to finish but it should be difficult enough to keep the player engaged.
-You don’t want a game that can be completed with no effort in a short amount of time.
-Gamers like to be challenged, when they complete a level or mission they want to feel like they had to work for it and like they accomplished something.
+Gamers like to be challenged.
+When they complete a level or mission, they want to feel like they had to work for it and like they accomplished something.

 A great example of this can be found in the Halo series.
-You play as a super-soldier in high tech armor with shields and even overshields, however you can’t always run out into a horde of enemies with guns blazing and expect to survive for very long.
-When the enemies group up it presents much more of a challenge, there are also powerful enemies that are more difficult and stronger meaning you can’t just jump into the fray without a game plan.
+You play as a super-soldier in high tech armor with shields and even overshields, but you can’t always run into a horde of enemies with guns blazing and expect to survive for very long.
+When the enemies group up, it presents much more of a challenge.
+There are also increasingly-powerful enemies, which means you can’t just jump into the fray without a game plan.

 Different players enjoy different games.
-Not everyone likes Call of Duty and not everyone likes story-driven games like The Last of Us but they both accomplish what they’re trying to provide for the player while having enough of each key element to be successful.
-If you’re wanting to create your own game, make sure you’re considering these key elements to help you make the best game possible.
-Remember gameplay and story are two of the most important aspects of a successful game; once you have the story established it can help you create an art style that will fit the world.
+Not everyone likes first person shooters like Call of Duty and not everyone likes story-driven games like The Last of Us, but they both accomplish what they’re trying to provide for the player while having enough of each key element to be successful.
+If you want to know what makes a game successful, consider these key elements to help you make a good video game.
+Remember, gameplay and story are two of the most important aspects of a successful game; once you have the story established it can help you create an art style that will fit the world.